At JFH Law we are committed to providing transparent and comprehensive information to clients about our fees.

-These hourly rates do not include VAT (currently charged at 20%), and disbursements such as external barrister’s fees, experts’ costs, travel, couriers and other out of office expenses.
+These hourly rates do not include VAT (currently charged at 20%) or disbursements such as external barrister’s fees, experts’ costs, travel, couriers and other out of office expenses.

 We do not usually charge for everyday postage and photocopying.
 However, we do reserve the right to charge for such services where a matter involves heavy demands for them.

-We record time spent on clients’ matters and do not charge for time not appropriately spent and will eliminate any unnecessary duplication from our charges.
+At JFH Law, transparency is important to us, which is why we record the time spent on clients’ matters and do not charge for time not appropriately spent.
+We will also eliminate any unnecessary duplication from our charges.

 We normally bill monthly, unless otherwise agreed.
 Our bills are due for payment within 28 days of their date of issue.